lfariabr/excel-pilot/_docs/v0011_jest-implementation.md

 ## 1. **The Big Picture: What Are We Testing?**

-Your [rateLimiter.ts](cci:7://file:///Users/luisfaria/Desktop/sEngineer/excelPilot/src/middleware/rateLimiter.ts:0:0-0:0) has two main functions that use **atomic Redis Lua scripts** to prevent race conditions:
+The [rateLimiter.ts](excelPilot/src/middleware/rateLimiter.ts:0:0-0:0) has two main functions that use **atomic Redis Lua scripts** to prevent race conditions:

 ### **checkUserLimit()** - Counts requests per time window
 - **Purpose**: Stop users from spamming (e.g., 30 messages/minute)